Code-Institute-Submissions/Stream-2-Project/README.md

 MongoDB database
 ================

-NoSQL database that converts and presents data in JSON format.
-The dataset resource was downloaded as a csv file from (https://www.kaggle.com/mcdonalds/nutrition-facts/data)
+The dataset resource was downloaded as a csv file from https://www.kaggle.com/mcdonalds/nutrition-facts/data

 Queue.js
 ==========